 Price: £12.49Was: £14.99

 Knife Sharpener - Smart Sharp by Lantana.
 No1 Choice for Sharpening Kitchen Knives.
-Next Generation 3 stage Kitchen Knife Sharpener for professional results - ceramic stone, tungsten carbide plates, diamond rod.
-Ergonomic Design with a Stylish Black/Chrome Finish.
-Used by Chefs World Wide - Sharpen Your Blunt Blades Now!Price: £11.95Was: £21.99
+Next Generation 3 stage Manual Sharpener for Professional Results - ceramic stone, tungsten carbide plates, diamond rod.
+Ergonomic Design, Black/Chrome Finish.
+Used by Chefs World Wide, Sharpen Your Blunt Blades NowPrice: £12.95Was: £21.99

 Photography copyright foodpixies.com

 Do you need a Pizza or Crust Cutter?

 How to Sear Fish Without the Skin Sticking

 How to cook celeriac